EIN 93-1326167

 Program areas at AntFarm

-Antfarms emergency operations program includes covid arpa basic needs program services, and other various support for individuals displaced or facing financial deteriroation due to the covid 19 pandemic.
+Antfarms emergency operations program includes arpa basic needs program services, and other various support for individuals displaced or facing financial deteriroation due to the covid 19 pandemic and other factors.
 This program is very important to our local communities and to clackamas county.
-The covid 19 team works consistently helping people affected by covid 19.
+The team works consistently helping people affected by covid 19 and other factors.

 The vision of Antfarm came through a community known as redwind which follows an earth-based way of life focused on health of individuals, communities, and the earth.
 Founded in 1997 from the teachings of frank fools crow, the redwind community listened to his word, survival of the world depends on our sharing what we have and working together.
 Although the redwind community humbly practiced a native american lakota spiritual tradition, they chose to become involved in the many issues facing the people of the earth.
 In 1999 the community took a nonprofit organization status to build stronger alliances with others and develop greater ways of helping.
 This decision continued to focus the redwind community in providing traditional teachings at the teachings encourage helping the next generation to become good people.